Physician assistant

-A physician assistant or physician associate (PA) is a type of mid-level health care provider.
-In North America PAs may diagnose illnesses, develop and manage treatment plans, prescribe medications, and serve as a principal healthcare provider.
-PAs are required in many states to have a direct agreement with a physician.
+The educational model was initially based upon the accelerated training of physicians in the United States during the shortage of qualified medical providers during World War II.
+Since then, the use of PAs has spread to at least 16 countries around the world.
+In the US, PAs may diagnose illnesses, develop and manage treatment plans, prescribe medications, and serve as a principal healthcare provider.
+In many states PAs are required to have a direct agreement with a physician.